Identity, Perception, and Belonging

 Scenario

 Rohit is a rising junior studying economics and theology.
-Rohit is ethnically Indian, but was born in and has lived his whole life in Colorado.
+Rohit is ethnically Indian but was born in and has lived his whole life in Colorado.
 His father was also born in the US, and his mother immigrated from India when she was a child.
-Rohit has decided to spend the summer before his junior year as part of a university program that places students in service-oriented roles with community organizations around the world.
+Rohit identifies deeply as an American student eager to serve abroad.

 When he replies, “I’m from the state of Colorado, we’ve talked about this a few times,” the staff member responds, “You know that’s not what I mean, tell us about where you’re really from.”